 Directors and Executive Officers Age Position/Title

-Huazhi Hu Founder, Chairman and Chief Executive Of ficer
+Huazhi Hu 44 Founder, Chairman and Chief Executive Officer

-Derrick Yifang Xiong 30 Co-founder, Director and Chief Marketing O Officer

-Jenny Hongwei Lee 47 Director

-Haoxiang Hou 31 Independent Director
+Haoxiang Hou 32 Independent Director

-Conor Chia-hung Yang 57 Independent Director
+Conor Chia-hung Yang 58 Independent Director

+Dongming Wu 57 Independent Director

-Richard Jian Liu 45 Chief Financial Officer
+Richard Jian Liu 46 Chief Financial Officer

-Edward Huaxiang Xu 44 Chief Strategy Officer
+Edward Huaxiang Xu 45 Chief Strategy Officer

 Mr. Huazhi Hu has been the founder, chief executive officer and the chairman of the board of directors since the inception of our company.
 Mr. Hu founded our predecessor company, Beijing Yihang Chuangshi Technology Co., Ltd. in 2005, a leader in providing large-scale command-and-control systems.
 Mr. Hu also worked as the chief technology officer at Beijing 999 Emergency Rescue Center in charge of the development of the emergency command & control center between 2008 and 2010, and worked at Beijing Jindian Group as a vice president overseeing information management between 2008 and 2008.
 Mr. Hu is a recipient of the Technology Innovation Award presented at the Living Legends of Aviation event in 2019.
-Mr. Hu attended Tsinghua University majoring in computer science from 1992 to 1997.
+Mr. Hu attended Tsinghua University where he studied computer science between 1992 and 1997.